TheAgentCompany/TheAgentCompany/doc/DEVELOPMENT.md

 ## Contribute to a task

 If you want to create a task or modify an existing task, please read [this](./workspaces/tasks/example/README.md).
+We welcome contributions to tasks, including new tasks and bug fixes to existing tasks.